New Construction of Black Hole Solution in Non-Commutative Geometry and Their Thermodynamic Properties: Conclusion

-Furthermore, we examined the heat capacity of the NC Schwarzschild black hole, identifying a divergence at a critical point $r_+^{crit}$, which corresponds to the state of maximal radiation (maximum temperature $T^{max}$).
+Furthermore, we examined the heat capacity of the NC Schwarzschild black hole and both branches of the RN-like black hole, identifying a divergence at the critical point $r_+^{\rm crit}$, which corresponds to the state of maximum radiation, i.e. the maximum temperature $T^{\rm max}$.
 At this point, a second-order phase transition occurs from an unstable large black hole to a stable small black hole, a behavior absent in commutative solutions.
-Thermal stability was further verified through the Helmholtz free energy, which exhibits two extrema: a maximum representing the unstable large black hole and a minimum representing the stable small black hole, consistent with the heat capacity profile in Fig. \ref{fig:c}.
-These results indicate that larger black holes are thermally unstable, while smaller ones are stable, eventually resulting in a cooled remnant.
-Upon introducing pressure, we observed three distinct regimes around the critical pressure $P_C$: for $P < P_C$, a quasi-swallowtail structure emerges with smooth curves; at $P = P_C$, an inflection point appears, corresponding to a Hawking-Page-like phase transition \cite{abdellah2, abdellahPhD}, and this point disappear for $P > P_C$.
-This signifies a second-order phase transition consistent with standard thermodynamic theories.
-Moreover, we have investigate the susceptibility and linear response of this black hole to changes in the $\tilde{\Theta}$, where we find that, the small black hole show high sensitivity to small changes in $\tilde{\Theta}$, while for larger ones the sensitivity becomes weaker, which is in good according to the profiles of black hole mass and temperature profiles.
+Thermal stability was further confirmed through the Helmholtz free energy, which exhibits two extrema: a maximum representing the unstable large black hole and a minimum representing the stable small black hole, consistent with the heat-capacity profile in Fig.~\ref{fig:c}.
+These results indicate that large black holes are thermodynamically unstable, whereas small ones are stable, eventually leading to a cold remnant.
+Upon introducing pressure, we observed three distinct regimes around the critical pressure $P_C$: for $P<P_C$, a quasi-swallowtail structure appears with smooth curves; at $P=P_C$, an inflection point emerges, corresponding to a Hawking--Page-like phase transition \cite{abdellah2,abdellahPhD}; and for $P>P_C$, this structure disappears.
+This behavior signals a second-order phase transition consistent with standard thermodynamic theory.
+We also investigated the susceptibility and linear response of the black hole to variations in $\tilde{\Theta}$, finding that small black holes are highly sensitive to small changes in $\tilde{\Theta}$, whereas the sensitivity becomes weaker for larger black holes, in good agreement with the mass and temperature profiles.